Columns

 Support community news in the public interest!
 As nonprofit news, we rely on donations from the public to fund our reporting -- not special interests.
 Please donate to sustain East County Magazine's local reporting and/or wildfire alerts at https://www.eastcountymedia.org/donate to help us keep people safe and informed across our region.

-Scroll down for these events in San Diego's inland region, and more.
+Scroll down for details on these activities and more.

 Error message